 Restrictions on the right to freedom of expression and assembly aren’t the only human rights issues in the city-state.

 Among notable abuses is Singapore’s retention of judicial capital and corporal punishment.
 While Singapore’s laws allow for the death penalty for a variety of offences, the most common are drug trafficking, murder, and firearms offences.
-There are currently about 50 death row inmates in Singapore, most of whom were sentenced to death for drug offences.
+In 2022, the state has hanged 11 men, all for drug offences.
+There are currently over 50 death row inmates in Singapore, most of whom were sentenced to death for drugs.
 (You can refer to this post for a primer on the death penalty in Singapore.)
 Caning is also routinely carried out; between January to October 2016, 987 people were caned in Singapore's prisons.

 A comprehensive list of human rights issues in Singapore will require something much, much longer than this overview.
 But here are some websites/books/articles that you can refer to for the following issues: